 This Number Recognition Free Game is a fun activity for teaching number recognition.
-Kids will learn number names, numerals, and quantity from 0-10.
+Kids will love learning number names, numerals, and quantity from 0-10 with our ‘I Spy’ 0-10 number detective game!
+This free number recognition game is an engaging and motivating addition to any numeracy program, it’s ideal for your next preschool, kindergarten or ECE math rotation!

 Number Recognition Free Game